RanSolo/How_iRoll/README.md

   a. mode of travel, ie mtn biking, street biking, off road moterx, cruisers, convertable etc

 2.  add location and miles you have traveled and miles available to travel

+type ie. bike
+badass_boolean ie mtn biking
+where was trip
+date of trip
+how long was trip